 - Application: Consider advanced airway adjuncts like an oropharyngeal airway, nasopharyngeal airway, or endotracheal intubation depending on the situation and responder skill set.

-Each component of MR. SOPA is a critical step in ensuring effective ventilation and can be crucial in preventing further complications.
+Each component of MR. SOPA is critical in ensuring effective ventilation and can prevent further complications.
 This mnemonic helps healthcare providers maintain a systematic approach in emergency airway management scenarios, enhancing patient safety and care outcomes.